Almost three years ago the UK voted to leave the EU and the future for businesses still looks uncertain.

 3. Keep up to date with Recruitment & Employment law

 Whether you are recruiting new staff, or thinking about redundancies, it's vital you stay on the right side of the law.
 The EU has had a significant impact on employment law, so if you have a question, IoD members can call our legal helpline for quick answers, or make an appointment with the Directors' Advisory Service for an in-depth discussion.
+If you employ EU nationals, you will need to find out more about Settled Status for EU citizens in the UK.

 4. Review business continuity, risk management and disaster planning

 Business continuity and planning is intended to ensure that a business can continue to function despite serious incidents that might otherwise interrupt operations - or that they will at least be able to resume within a reasonably short period.
-Risks related to EU exit might include tariff changes for importers, new employment laws, or supply chain problems.
+Risks related to EU exit without a deal might include tariff changes for importers, new employment laws, or supply chain problems.

 5. Check your responsibilities and liabilities as a director